25-Year-Old Pitcher – Colorado Rockies

 Jordan Lyles Contract Information:

-Signed a one-year, $2.475 million contract with the Rockies in January 2015, avoiding arbitration.
+Agreed to a one-year contract with the Rockies in December of 2015, avoiding arbitration.

 To instantly reveal our fantasy analysis of every player – including Jordan Lyles – simply subscribe now.